go-air/pal/doc/pal.md

 ### For different Go IRs

 staticcheck has an IR, golang.org/x/tools/go/ssa is a baseline, we are working on (air)[https://github.com/go-air/air].
-We would like pal to be retargetable to these different IRs.
+We would like pal to be retargetable to these different IRs as well as others to come.
+The motivation behind this is that pointer analysis is non-trivial, and we would like to provide consistent high quality results as widely as possible.
 Perhaps it can be used one day for the Go gc compiler IR.

 To be standard, we will start with a golang.org/x/tools/go/ssa implementation.